-Given the partition hierarchies from any of the three criteria mentioned (complete, single, or average link), suppose we place the values for when the new subsets were formed (i.e., the maximum, minimum, or average proximity between the united subsets) into an $n \times n$ matrix $\mathbf{U}$ with rows and columns relabeled to conform with the order of display for the terminal nodes in the dendrogram.
-For example, Table 20.3 provides the complete-link results for $\mathbf{U}$ with an overlay partitioning of the matrix to indicate the hierarchical clustering.
-In general, there are n-1 distinct nonzero values that define the levels at which the n-1 new subsets are formed in the hierarchy; thus, there are typically n-1 distinct nonzero values present in a matrix $\mathbf{U}$ characterizing the identical blocks of matrix entries between subsets united in forming the hierarchy.
+Given the partition hierarchies from any of the three criteria mentioned (complete-, single-, or average-link), suppose we place the values for when the new subsets were formed (i.e., the maximum, minimum, or average proximity between the united subsets) into an $n \times n$ matrix \mathbf{U} with rows and columns relabeled to conform with the order of display for the terminal nodes in the dendrogram.
+For example, Table 3 provides the complete-link results for \mathbf{U} with an overlay partitioning of the matrix to indicate the hierarchical clustering.
+In general, there are n-1 distinct nonzero values that define the levels at which the n-1 new subsets are formed in the hierarchy; thus, there are typically n-1 distinct nonzero values present in a matrix \mathbf{U} characterizing the identical blocks of matrix entries between subsets united in forming the hierarchy.

-Given a matrix such as U, the partition hierarchy can be retrieved immediately along with the levels at which the new subsets were formed.
-For example, Table 20.3, incorporating subset diameters (i.e., the maximum proximity within a subset) to characterize when formation takes place, can be used to obtain the dendrogram and the explicit listing of the partitions in the hierarchy.
-In fact, any (strictly) monotone (i.e., order preserving) transformation of the n-1
+Given a matrix such as \mathbf{U} , the partition hierarchy can be retrieved immediately along with the levels at which the new subsets were formed.
+For example, Table 3, incorporating subset diameters (i.e., the maximum proximity within a subset) to characterize when formation takes place, can be used to obtain the dendrogram and the explicit listing of the partitions in the hierarchy.
+In fact, any (strictly) monotone (i.e., order preserving) transformation of the n-1 distinct values in such a matrix \mathbf{U} would serve the same retrieval purposes.
+Thus, as an example, we could replace the eight distinct values in Table 3, (.21, .22, .23, .29, .33, .38, .46, .86), by the simple integers, (1, 2, 3, 4, 5, 6, 7, 8), and the topology (i.e., the branching pattern) of the dendrogram and the partitions of the hierarchy could be reconstructed.
+Generally, we characterize a matrix U that can be used to retrieve a partition hierarchy in this way as an ultrametric:

-Table 20.3 Ultrametric values (based on subset diameters) characterizing the complete-link hierarchical clustering of Table 20.1